 - Couple of bandaids & antiseptic – for those minor wounds

 Other tips for staying clean and healthy

-I have probably mentioned it else where but I’ll throw in two more items.
+I have probably mentioned it elsewhere but I’ll throw in two more items.
 Sunscreen, always make sure you have enough sunscreen and reapply often during the day.
-Being from a more northern latitude, not only do I use a lot of sunscreen – I generally hike in long pants and shirt, with a Sahara style hat.
+Being from a more northern latitude, not only do I use a lot of sunscreens – I generally hike in long pants and a shirt, with a Sahara-style hat.
 The second is hand sanitizer.
 I generally have two small bottles of hand sanitizer.
 One in my hygiene kit and one in my medical bag.
 The one in my hygiene kit I’ll only use for when I got to the bathroom.
 The second one I use before meals.
 This might be overkill – but works well for me.

 After you get back from your hike – if you used anything from your medical kit make sure to replace it.
 Either make a note and ensure you buy what was used before the next trip or simply replenish from supplies you might have at home.
 You definitely don’t want to be on trail and find what you need is missing.

-One you have you medical and hygiene kits together, staying clean and healthy backpacking is pretty easy.
+Once you have your medical and hygiene kits together, staying clean and healthy backpacking is pretty easy.
 You’ll just be able to grab these each trip and you’ll be ready to go.